Welcome to Anytune on Android! We hope Anytune will help you learn, transcribe and practice your favourite songs faster and easier.

 Device

 The Device tab allows you to view playable audio files physically on your device.
-You can browse by Song, Artist, Album or Folder.
+You can browse by Song, Artist, Album.
+Tap to search.

 The last two tabs are configurable in Settings and extend access to other music sources including:

 The Apple Music tab allows you to browse and filter the contents of your Apple Music library and playlists.
-Use the Search tab to find any song in the Apple Music catalog.
+Tap Search to find any song in the Apple Music catalog.

 Note: Anytune's capabilities are reduced when songs are streamed through Apple Music.

 The Spotify tab allows you to browse the contents of your Spotify Liked songs and playlists.
-Search coming.
+Tap Search to find any song in the Spotify catalog.

 Note: Anytune's capabilities are reduced when songs are streamed through Spotify.